purefn/presos/datamodel/datamodel.md

 - *can* have a list of scopes

-- *must* specify compatibility with at least one Cloud application (versioning doesn't matter because it's Cloud)

 - *must* be free or paid via Atlassian

+  - if it's free

+    - *must* specify compatibility with at least one Server and/or Cloud applications

   - if it's paid via Atlassian, it must have a link to documentation

+    - *must* specify compatibility with at least one Cloud application
 :::

 # ServerApp